jbruggem/kafka_ex_ssl_bug/README.md

 mix run_all_tests
 ```

-Here are the results when running them 20 times on many versions of OTP:
+Here are the results when running them several times on many versions of OTP:

 ```bash
 # elixir 1.9 - OTP 20